AkoomJoshua/AkoomJoshua/README.md

 - 🌱 I love to build highly interactive and responsive cutting edge technologies and softwares...

-- 😄 I am interested in JavaScript,python and Flutter and their frameworks
+- 😄 I am interested in JavaScript,python Flutter and their frameworks

 - 🤔 I’m currently learning Blockchain technology and cyber security...